All About My Mother: Production

-Almodóvar dedicates his film "To all actresses who have played actresses.
+Almodóvar dedicated his film "To all actresses who have played actresses.
 To all women who act.
 To men who act and become women.
 To all the people who want to be mothers.
 To my mother".

-Almodóvar recreates the accident scene from John Cassavetes' Opening Night (1977) as the epicenter of the dramatic conflict.
+Almodóvar recreated the accident scene from John Cassavetes' Opening Night (1977) as the epicenter of the dramatic conflict.

 The film was mainly shot on location in Barcelona.

 The soundtrack includes "Gorrión" and "Coral para mi pequeño y lejano pueblo", written by Dino Saluzzi and performed by Saluzzi, Marc Johnson, and José Saluzzi, and "Tajabone", written and performed by Ismaël Lô.

-The poster for the film was designed by Madrid illustrator Óscar Mariné.
+The poster of the film was designed by Madrid illustrator Óscar Mariné.
 This poster was designed to epitomize the very image of beauty, simplicity, and femininity.
-The poster intentionally emphasizes red, white and blue with black accent strokes and a pop of yellow.
+The poster intentionally emphasizes red, white, and blue with black accent strokes and a pop of yellow.

 Release

 The film premiered in Spain on 8 April 1999 and went into general theatrical release on 16 April.
 It was shown at the Cannes Film Festival, the Karlovy Vary Film Festival, the Auckland Film Festival, the Austin Film Festival, the Thessaloniki International Film Festival, and the New York Film Festival before going into limited release in the United States.
-It eventually grossed €9,962,047 in Spain ($12,595,016), $8,272,296 in the US and $59,600,000 in foreign markets for a worldwide box office total of $67,872,296.
+It eventually grossed €9,962,047 in Spain ($12,595,016), $8,344,738 in the US, and $59,609,091 in foreign markets for a worldwide box office total of $67,957,990.

-Critical reception in the United States
+Reception

+Critical response

 Janet Maslin of The New York Times called it Almodóvar's "best film by far", noting he "presents this womanly melodrama with an empathy to recall George Cukor's and an eye-dampening intensity to out-Sirk Douglas Sirk".
 She added, "It's the crossover moment in the career of a born four-hankie storyteller of ever-increasing stature.
 Look out, Hollywood, here he comes".